LuxLang/lux/README.md

 ### What's the current version?

-0.3.3
+0.4.0

 ### How far ahead is the project?

-The Java-bytecode compiler is feature-complete.

-Optimizations and other minor improvements are on the way.
+Lux is finally in the **beta** stage.
+The JVM compiler is pretty stable and the standard library has grown to a respectable size.

 ### How can I use it?

-Download the 0.3.3 compiler from here: https://github.com/LuxLang/lux/releases/download/0.3.3/luxc.jar

-Once you download the compiler, you'll want to create a directory named "source" in the same directory where the compiler is located.

 You should use the Leiningen plugin for Lux to compile your programs and manager your dependencies.
 You can find it here: https://github.com/LuxLang/lux-lein